TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 You can test automatic login using the following URI format
 <your bundle identifier>://?classid=<class id>&studentid=<student id>&command=<login/logout>
 ```
-Logging in via TG APP is automatically handled by the SDK.
+Logging in via TeacherGaming App is automatically handled by the SDK.
 You can listen to the TGASDK.TGA.OnLoginStatusChanged C# event to get notified when the login status changes.
 The event gives you one boolean parameter that is true if a student logged in and false if the current student logged out.
 The event is implemented using the C# delegate & event system.

-You can use the TGASDK.TGA.LoggedInExternally() to check if the user logged in using the TG App.
+You can use the TGASDK.TGA.LoggedInExternally() to check if the user logged in using the TeacherGaming App.

 Note for Android!
-In future versions of TG App we are moving to use URI schemes to forward the login parameters to games on Android, like we already do on iOS.
+In future versions of TeacherGaming App we are moving to use URI schemes to forward the login parameters to games on Android, like we already do on iOS.
 For this to work you need to specify your app's bundle id for the com.teachergaming.tga.TGAAndroidUriSchemeActivity activity in the AndroidManifest.xml file in Assets/Plugins/Android.

 On Android and iOS you can test the uri scheme login by creating a .html file with links according to the URI scheme and opening it in your device browser and clicking on the links.